Two science symposia poster sessions are held each year at

 You must have a title, presenter name(s), class year(s), and faculty sponsor(s) info.

 Abstract should briefly summarize (up to 300 words) the introduction, methods, results and conclusions of your research.
 Abstracts longer than 300 words will be truncated.

 Be sure to spell check and proofread your document.

-Have your faculty sponsor check your abstract before you submit it on web form page.
+Have your faculty sponsor check your abstract before you submit it.

 ANALYSIS OF TIRE RUBBER LEACHATE WITH A BACTERIAL MUTAGENESIS ASSAY